 The building is connected to street mains water supply.
-Target now has smart water meters installed by Watercare.
+Many buildings now have smart water meters installed by Watercare.
+Get in touch with Samson to check if your building has a smart meter installed.
 This may help for early identification of leaks and is useful to understand your consumption over time and spot opportunities for savings.